Portuguese yields dip on relief after Lisbon agrees BES rescue

 The European Central Bank's ultra-easy monetary policy, which it is expected to reiterate at its meeting on Thursday, and fresh injections of cheap four-year loans later this year are supporting demand for peripheral euro zone bonds.

-Greek yields were also lower at 6.07 percent after Moody's upgraded its ratings by two notches to Caa1, citing its improved fiscal position.
-Moody's also upgraded Portugal's ratings a week ago, dismissing concerns that troubles at BES could spread.
+Greek yields were 4 bps lower at 6.06 percent after Moody's upgraded its rating by two notches to Caa1, citing its improved fiscal position.
+Moody's upgraded Portugal a week ago, dismissing concerns that troubles at BES could spread.
+(U.S. dollar = 0.7450 euro) (Editing by Louise Ireland)